Hyattsville, Maryland: History

 The city's founder, Christopher Clark Hyatt (1799–1884), purchased his first parcel of land in the area in 1845.
 Hyatt opened a store and began mail delivery, officially naming the nascent community "Hyattsville" in his 1859 application to become postmaster.
 In the years following the Civil War, Hyatt and other local landowners subdivided their properties and sold lots, and the population of Hyattsville grew.
 Hyattsville was incorporated as a city on April 7, 1886.

+In 1893, the Hyattsville Board of Commissioners changed their property tax to only apply to the value of land, and not improvements.
+Opponents of this brought the action to court, and, after an appeal, the Maryland Court of Appeals found it to violate the Maryland constitution and struck it down.